iverks/crysm/pets-guide/tutorial.typ

 == Use the central cross corrected images <section:use-corrected-images>

 The #PETS config file must be modified to use the central cross corrected images generated in #ref(<section:central-cross-correction>).
 Using the multiline editing capabilities of your text editor, add change the image path of all images from `tiff/*.tiff` to `tiff_corr/*tiff`.
 In VSCode or Notepad++ this can be done by placing the cursor on the first line of the image list, scrolling to the bottom of the file and clicking the last line of the image list while holding *SHIFT* and *ALT*.
+The file should then look something like:

 #block(breakable: false)[
   ```properties